-Psychiatric Service Dogs (PSDs) play a crucial role in assisting individuals with mental health conditions.
+Psychiatric Service Dogs (PSDs) play a crucial role in assisting individuals with mental disorders.
 Alaska Airlines ensures that passengers traveling with PSDs are given proper accommodations to make their journey as smooth as possible.

 Alaska Airlines offers comprehensive pet travel options for animals classified as pets, ensuring safe and comfortable journeys.